-Light Scrub Setting Adjustment:
+Regular Scrub Setting Adjustment:

-FACTORY DEFAULT: SCRUB PRESSURE =1, SOLUTION = ONE BAR, CHEMICAL = 0 (IF AVAILABLE).
+FACTORY DEFAULT: SCRUB PRESSURE =1, SOLUTION = ONE BAR(#1), CHEMICAL = 0 (IF AVAILABLE).

-The light scrub pressure, solution rate and chemical rate can be programmed depending on its application where high solution rate is need with light scrub pressure or low solution rate with heavy scrub pressure.
+The regular scrub pressure, solution rate and chemical rate can be programmed depending on its application where high solution rate is need with regular scrub pressure or low solution rate with heavy scrub pressure.
 To change scrub pressure setting, solution rate setting and chemical setting, perform the following steps:

-- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub on and the wand switch. - While holding both switches, turn the main power key switch to the on position. - 4 Continue to hold the both switches until the wand indicator and light scrub indicator turn green. - 5 Release both switches.
-The display will now show disc icon with current scrub pressure setting.
-Scrub off indicator will turn red and light scrub indicator will turn yellow. - 6 Pressing scrub on switch will now select new scrub pressure.
-Pressing scrub off switch will save the new setting and move to solution rate setting. - The display will now show solution icon with gauge.
-Light scrub indicator will now turn green and solution indicator will turn yellow.
+- 1 Turn the main power key switch to the off position. - 2 Press and hold the scrub on and the wand switch. - 3 While holding both switches, turn the main power key switch to the on position. - 4 Continue to hold the both switches until the wand indicator and regular scrub indicator turn green. - 5 Release both switches.
+The display will now show the cylinder deck icon with current scrub pressure setting.
+Scrub off indicator will turn red and regular scrub indicator will turn yellow. - 6 Pressing scrub on switch will now select new scrub pressure.
+Pressing scrub off switch will save the new setting and move to solution rate setting. - 7 The display will now show solution icon with gauge.
+The regular scrub indicator will now turn green and solution indicator will turn yellow.
 Pressing solution switch will now select new solution rate.
-Pressing scrub off switch will save the new setting and move to chemical setting (If available). - The display will now show chemical bottle with current chemical setting.
+Pressing scrub off switch will save the new setting and move to chemical setting (If available). - 8 The display will now show chemical bottle with current chemical setting.
 Solution indicator will turn green and chemical indicator will turn green.
 Pressing chemical switch will now select new chemical setting.
-Pressing scrub off switch will save the new setting and display key switch icon on display. - 9 Turn the main power key switch to the off position. - 10 The new settings will be saved and will remain in effect until it is changed again.
+Pressing scrub off switch will save the new setting and display key switch icon on display. - 9 Turn the main power key switch to the off position. - 10 The new settings will be saved and will remain in effect until they are changed again.